 As a result of TV channels like HGTV and home renovation experts on YouTube, DIY tips are available for any home project that you are willing to take on.
 It is important to talk about one of the most neglected areas in the house and that is the garage.
 Garages can be dark, smelly, and full of unwanted junk from the past.
 However, it doesn’t have to be that way.

 Today, painted garage floors are gaining popularity and can be a relatively inexpensive way to brighten up your garage and serve as a great entrance for your household.
-In this article, we will be discussing the pros and cons of painting your own garage floor.
+In this article, we will be discussing the pros and cons of painting your garage floor.

+Use latex paint for the floor.
+Painting the garage floor will cover up a messy typical garage floor and transform it into something worth looking at.
 There are many great reasons to paint your garage floor.
 It is easy to do and can completely transform your garage.

 - Easier to clean and maintain.
 Painting your garage floor will make your garage much easier to clean.
 You should be able to keep your painted floor spotless with just a broom and a mop.
 Also, the pores in concrete tend to harbor dust and dirt that can be tracked into your house on shoes and bare feet.
 A coating of paint on the garage floor not only makes the surface easier to clean but can act as a shield against mud, grime, grease, and oil stains.

 - Protection against mold and mildew.
 Another great advantage of painting your garage floor is that it will help protect against mold and mildew.
 When concrete gets wet and then dries, it is common for mineral deposits to be left behind.
 If the floor is not cleaned, then mold will begin to grow on these mineral deposits.
 Just like mold inside your home, mold inside the garage can lead to several health risks including asthma attacks, pneumonia, and severe headaches.
 By coating your garage floor with mold-resistant paint, you can decrease the chances of mold becoming an issue.